 The experimentally measured and numerically predicted surface pressure distributions are compared in figure 23 for five axial stations from x/D=3.5 to 11.5 in the same way as in figure 18 for the B2 supersonic case.
+Across all of the axial stations, the peak suction at the shoulder of the body is well resolved by all of the methods except the Baldwin-Lomax based zero-equation model, which significantly overpredicts the suction.
+The significant differences between the turbulence methods are in the resolution of the pressure distribution over the leeside of the body.

 The measured surface pressure distribution at x/D = 3.5 exhibits an inflexion at around $\phi = 140^{\circ}$ which is due to a crossflow separation, which forms a separation bubble prior to it breaking down to form a streamwise vortex further downstream.
 All of the turbulent CFD methods successfully resolve this feature to some degree of accuracy.
-The peak suction at the shoulder of the body is well resolved by all of the methods except the Baldwin-Lomax based zero-equation model, which significantly overpredicts suction.
-All of the other methods slightly underpredict this suction, with all but the result of the $k-\varepsilon$ model being within the limits of experimental accuracy.
-These numerical curves, it will be noticed, are not quite as smooth as those obtained on structured grids for the B2 case, but the quality of the predictions are generally equivalent.
-The most accurate results, compared with the experimentally measured data, were generated using the $k-\omega$ SST and $k-\varepsilon$ RNG turbulence models and with the Scale Adaptive simulation and Detached Eddy Simulation methods.
+The peak suction at the shoulder of the body is well resolved by all of the methods except the Baldwin-Lomax based model.
+All of the other methods slightly underpredict this suction, with all but the result of the k- $\varepsilon$ model being within the limits of experimental accuracy.
+The k- $\varepsilon$ RNG turbulence model underpredicts the suction on the windward body side the most, but there is little difference between the other turbulence models until the flow reaches the leeside.
+Here the standard k- $\omega$ model appears to predict the emerging secondary suction peak due to the forming primary vortex.
+Overall the most accurate prediction at this axial station comes from Detached Eddy Simulation, but the other simulation methods provide Cp distributions that are almost as good.

 At the next axial station along, x/D = 5.5, the experimental data reveals very strong primary vortex suction around $\phi = 160^{\circ}$ which, like the similar case for the B2 body is not well resolved by any of the CFD methods.
-It seems that the early smooth surface separation and early evolution of the primary leeside vortex is not well captured by any of the CFD methods, even those scale resolving methods that involve the most physical fidelity.
+It seems that the early smooth surface separation and early evolution of the primary leeside vortex is not well captured by any of the CFD methods, even those scale resolving simulation methods that involve the most physical fidelity.
 It is clear that the Baldwin-Lomax / Degani-Schiff turbulence model performs poorly here, and this is the case for all of the axial stations compared for this subsonic test flow.
-Of the RANS turbulence models, only the k- ε Realizable and RNG models successfully resolve a vortex suction peak at this station, and even then these are far weaker than that measured in experiment.
-The solutions obtained by the higher fidelity simulation methods were not much better, though that for Scale Adaptive Simulation was marginally the best of all of the methods and captured a suction of about half the strength measured in experiment.
+Of the RANS turbulence models, only the standard $k-\varepsilon$ model fails to resolve any primary vortex suction.
+Surprisingly, perhaps, the standard $k-\omega$ model predicts the strongest primary vortex suction, closest to the experimental measurements, but the match with experiment is not as good elsewhere on the leeward side.
+The Spalart-Allmaras, $k-\omega$ SST and $k-\varepsilon$ Realizable also successfully resolve strong suction peaks at this station but these are far weaker than that measured in experiment.
+The solutions obtained by the higher fidelity simulation methods were not much better, capturing a suction of about half the strength measured in experiment.

 A similar finding is seen in the results at x/D = 7.5, where the experimentally measured vortex suction is much reduced, as the primary vortex convects upwards away from the surface.
-Again, only the k- ε Realizable and RNG models out of all the RANS models, successfully resolve a vortex suction peak while the Solution Adaptive Simulation method provides the closest match with experiment, with a very close match in primary vortex suction level.
+All of the tested turbulence methods fail to capture the magnitude of suction in the plateau region prior to the vortex suction.
+Of the turbulence models, the Spalart-Allmaras, $k \cdot \omega$ SST and $k \cdot \varepsilon$ Realizable models capture the primary vortex suction most accurately.
+The standard $k \cdot \omega$ model now significantly overpredicts this suction.
+Again, overall, the scale resolving simulation methods capture the Cp distribution marginally better.